|Corporate Governance Guidelines|

 Stockholder Communications Process

 The Board, based on the recommendation of the Nominating and Governance Committee, will provide a process for Envestnet’s stockholders to send communications to the Board.
 Such communications process, along with the identity of the directors to whom stockholders can send communications and other relevant information, will be described in the proxy statement relating to Envestnet’s annual meeting of stockholders.
 The Board will review such stockholder communications process from time to time and implement such changes, if any, as it deems appropriate.
-It is the Company’s policy that management speaks for the Company.
+It is the Company’s policy that, as a general matter, management speaks for the Company, but individual directors may, from time to time, meet or otherwise communicate with stockholders.
+In those instances, however, it is expected that directors will do so only with the prior knowledge and, in most instances, at the request of management.

 Public Disclosure of Corporate Governance Guidelines